radiac/django-tagulous/tagulous/docs/forms.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Writing a custom adaptor should be fairly self-explanatory - take a look at the
 included adaptors to see how they work.
+It's mostly just a case of pulling data
+out of the HTML field, and fiddling with it a bit to pass it into the library's
+constructor.

 Tagulous puts certain settings on the HTML field's ``data-`` attribute: